 His famous slogan: "Hinduize all Politics and Militarise Hindudom".

-Famous as: For his contribution to Indian Independence Movement.
+Famous as: For his contribution to the Indian Independence Movement.

-Who was Veer Savarkar and his contributions in Freedom struggle movement?
+Veer Savarkar and his contributions to the Freedom struggle movement

 He received an offer to study law in England and offered a scholarship.
 He was helped by Shyamji Krishna Varma to sent him England and pursue his studies.
 He enrolled there at 'Gray's Inn Law College' and took shelter at 'India House'.
 It was a student residence in North London.
 In London, Veer Savarkar inspired his fellow Indian students and formed an organisation 'Free India Society' to fight against Britishers for freedom.